An Unsupervised Machine Learning to Optimize Hybrid Quantum Noise Clusters for Gaussian Quantum Channel: Methodology of Quantum Noise Cluster Classification for Quantum Communication

 The posterior or conditional probability of $t$ (the latent cluster) given a point $\mathbf{z}$ is

-Inferring a latent cluster for an observed point $\mathbf{z}$ probabilities can be assigned to this point that belongs to one of these unobserved clusters. \(f_{\boldsymbol{Z}}(t_k=1|\mathbf{z})=\gamma(z)\) is the formula for obtaining the conditional posterior for the observed data point $\mathbf{z}$ that belongs to one of the latent clusters.
-We will call $\gamma$ the responsibility that class $K$ takes to explain the data point $\mathbf{z}$.
+After inferring a latent cluster for an observed point $\mathbf{z}$, probabilities can be assigned to this point that belongs to one of these unobserved clusters. \(f_{\boldsymbol{Z}}(t_k=1|\mathbf{z})=\gamma(z)\) is the formula for obtaining the conditional posterior for the observed data point $\mathbf{z}$ that belongs to one of the latent clusters.
+We will call $\gamma(z)$ the responsibility that class $k$ takes to explain the data point $\mathbf{z}$.

-EM produced a set of these parametric values $w, \boldsymbol{\mu}^{(z)}, \boldsymbol{\Sigma}^{(z)}$ to infer what parameters are the most optimal and which parameters lead to the distribution that most likely explains the hybrid quantum-classical noise data set.
-Therefore, we need to define the log-likelihood function and want to maximize it to find optimal parameters that describe the hybrid quantum-classical noise dataset.The log-likelihood of the hybrid quantum noise can be expressed as
+The \ac{EM} algorithm produced a set of these parametric values $w, \boldsymbol{\mu}^{(z)}, \boldsymbol{\Sigma}^{(z)}$ to infer what parameters are the most optimal and which parameters lead to the distribution that most likely explains the hybrid quantum noise data set.
+Therefore, we need to define the log-likelihood function and want to maximize it to find optimal parameters that describe the hybrid quantum noise dataset.
+The log-likelihood of the hybrid quantum noise can be expressed as

-where $N$ is referred to as the total number of hybrid quantum noise data points named sample data.
+where $N$ is the total number of hybrid quantum noise data points named sample data.
 To maximize the log-likelihood function, in \eqref{eq the log-likelihood}, the expression cannot be further simplified due to the logarithmic summation over the total number of clusters.
-However, one of the solutions can be to use the ML-based EM algorithm.
-One needs to improve iteratively or log-likelihood using this algorithm.
+However, one of the solutions can be to use the \ac{EM} algorithm.
+One needs to improve the parameters and log-likelihood iteratively using this algorithm.